ZufengW/100-days-of-code/log.md

 **Thoughts:** A project like this is good for tying together different ideas from earlier in the course.
 It doesn't look too good on phone though -- the button row doesn't fit on narrow screens.
 I also add an extra feature: streak counter.

+### Day 23: 08 July

+**Today's Progress**: Web Developer Bootcamp: Doing unit 16 (Intro to jQuery)

+**Thoughts:** I think it's good that this topic is after all the DOM manipulation because it makes us less dependent on jQuery.
+I also like how Colt talked about both reasons for using jQuery and [reasons for not using jQuery](http://youmightnotneedjquery.com/).

 <!---
 Is this